zeek/package-manager/doc/overview.rst

 With those settings, the package manager will install Bro scripts, Bro plugins, and BroControl plugins into directories where `bro`/`broctl` expect to find such things by default.
-BroControl also needs no further configuration to automatically distribute installed package scripts/plugins to all nodes.
+BroControl also needs no further configuration to automatically distribute installed package scripts/plugins to all nodes, but you need to add "@load packages" to your `site/local.bro` if you want it to have Bro load all the scripts from installed packages (that are marked as "loaded").
+Alternatively, you could add "@load <package_name>" for individual, installed packages.

 If you prefer to not use those settings for `scriptdir` and `plugindir`, the default `bro-pkg` configuration will install all package scripts/plugins within